 The output lists information about the status of the control plane and worker nodes, the Kubernetes version that the cluster is running, and the names of the nodes.

-The cluster runs the default version of Kubernetes for this Tanzu Kubernetes Grid release, which in Tanzu Kubernetes Grid v1.3.0 is v1.20.1.
+The cluster runs the default version of Kubernetes for this Tanzu Kubernetes Grid release, which in Tanzu Kubernetes Grid v1.3.1 is v1.20.5.

-If you copied the cluster configuration from the management cluster, you can update the
+CLUSTER_PLAN: dev in the configuration file for the management cluster, you can set the

-CLUSTER_PLAN variable in the configuration to deploy a Tanzu Kubernetes cluster that uses the
+CLUSTER_PLAN variable in the Tanzu Kubernetes cluster configuration file to

 To deploy a Tanzu Kubernetes cluster with more control plane nodes than the